June-Melody/lego-flutter-template/README.md

 ```

 # Legos
-Here are some Legos that can easily be integrated withlego-flutter.
+Here are some Legos that can easily be integrated with lego-flutter.

 | Name | Description |
 | --- | --- |